 3. Seek Court Authorization When Funds Are Limited

-If wrongful death proceeds represent the only assets, the personal representative should petition the clerk of superior court for an order allowing payment of funeral expenses.
+If wrongful death proceeds represent the only funds available, the personal representative may petition the clerk of superior court for an order allowing payment of funeral expenses.
 The petition should include:

 • Affidavit of amounts paid or owed for funeral and burial.